1 Day Honolulu Touring

 Oahu’s beaches and bays aren’t just beautiful.
 Each one has its own personality, shaped by the season, the surf, and the surrounding community.
 From calm waters perfect for snorkeling to legendary surf breaks, you’ll find a shoreline experience to match your pace.

-• Waikiki Beach (Prince Kuhio Beach): Perfect for beginner surf lessons.
+• Waikiki (Prince Kuhio Beach): Perfect for beginner surf lessons.
 Summer waves are mellow, while winter waters calm down for swimmers.

 • Closed on Mondays and Tuesdays for reef recovery: another reason locals aim for sunrise swims on other days.